Trump administration to keep critical medical supplies in U.S. - Pompeo

-U.S. Secretary of State Mike Pompeo on Tuesday said that the Trump administration will focus on keeping critical medical items in the United States given the domestic need for such materials.
+U.S. Secretary of State Mike Pompeo on Tuesday announced an additional $225 million in U.S. aid for global efforts to fight the coronavirus pandemic, but said the Trump administration will keep critical medical supplies in the United States given the domestic need.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)